donghyunSon8190/5gc/src/lte/doc/source/lte-profiling.rst

  * ``nFloors``: number of floors, 0 for *Friis propagation model* (no walls), 1 or greater for *Building propagation model* generating a nFloors-storey building.
  * ``traceDirectory``: destination directory where simulation traces will be stored

-The *lena-simple-epc* script accepts those other parameters:
+The *lena-simple-ngc* script accepts those other parameters:

  * ``simTime``: time to simulate (in seconds)
  * ``numberOfNodes``: number of eNodeB + UE pairs created